CosmosContracts/subDAOs/communications/onchain-proposals/5-conferences-hackwasm.md

 ## Conflict of interest
 Dimi (Core-1 member) has a major share participation in Made in Block, 100% of the grant requested will be used for organization of the event only.

 *NOTE: Even if the proposal doesn't pass, Juno contributors are allowed to go to the conference at their own expense.
-Additionally, Core-1 members will not be reimbursed of any expenses.*
+Additionally, Core-1 members will not be reimbursed for any expenses.*

 ## Voting on this proposal
 * By voting **YES** on this proposal, you support Juno's presence at HackWasm Italy conference.